• Skip to main content

 Cook’s Note

-1. Vinegar and pepper powder should be added just before turning off the fire because the vinegar might be volatilized by long time of cooking and thus reduce the taste.
+1. Vinegar and pepper powder should be added just before turning off the fire because the vinegar might be volatilized after a long time of cooking and thus reduce the taste.

 2. Dark soy sauce is used to darken the color and it is optional if you want to create a big contrast between the appearance and flavor.

-4. This soup is actually quite easy and enjoy.
+4. This soup is actually quite easy and enjoyable.
 Drizzling some sesame oil at the very end can add some naughty flavors and also make the soup more shinning.

 hot and sour soup|chinasichuanfood.com